Helping Young Adults with Disabilities Transition to Independent Living

 ILO in The Washington Post

-ILO’s Crossings community was recently featured in the Washington Post!
+ILO’s Crossings community was featured in the Washington Post!
 To read the full article, click HERE.

-ILO Self-Advocates – Join Us for FREE Yoga, BINGO and other fun programs and activities through the end of the year.
+ILO Self-Advocates – Join Us for FREE Yoga, BINGO and other fun programs and activities in 2022!

 *Participating self-advocates, or their families, must subscribe to the ILO Community Group and must sign a waiver before participation.